-The transition from barback to a bartender is a turbulent time.
-You’re often thrown to the wolves for your first night and the last thing you want to do is hammer other bartenders with questions and spend the evening looking up recipes you’ve never heard of.
+The transition from barback to bartender is a turbulent time.
+You’re often thrown to the wolves for your first night, and the last thing you want to do is hammer other bartenders with questions and spend the evening looking up recipes you’ve never heard of.
 The transition time depends on a few factors.

 Steps from Barback to Bartender